tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         On Trading Strategy, the available liquidity is usually expressed as the US dollar amount of one side of the pair.
 For example adding 100 BNB + 5000 USD to the liquidity is presented as 5000 USD available liquidity.

+        `Read more about slippage and price impact on Paradigm's post <https://research.paradigm.xyz/amm-price-impact>`_.

         `Read more about XY liquidity model <https://medium.com/phoenix-finance/understanding-the-xyk-model-of-pooled-liquidity-7340fdc20d9c>`_.